 We have recently been seeing a number of cases where lawns have needed repairing, or even resurfacing completely because the artificial grass has melted.
 This can happen when the temperature of the grass increases above the melting point of the polymer in the turf yarn.
 It then leaves you with, disintegrated, melted or even burnt artificial grass.
 This bizarre problem can be caused by a number of factors:

 Reflective Surfaces – The top 4 possible reasons why your artificial grass has melted are as a result of intense heat being indirectly applied to the turf through sunlight reflecting off different surfaces in the surrounding area of the lawn:

 - Windows – A large surface area for sunlight to reflect off for a sustained period of time.
-You may have noticed artifical grass burning from windows on a nearby building reflecting light onto it.
+You may have noticed artificial grass burning from windows on a nearby building reflecting light onto it.

 - Polished Gutters – Often dark colours which absorb heat and reflect light from their shiny surface.

 - Mirrors – Reflects sunlight at a high intensity off a large surface area.

 - Reflective Panels – On doors, sheds, outbuildings etc. These can also have a big surface area which light can reflect off for a long time.

 - Direct Heat- The final reason for synthetic turf melting is through direct application of heat:

 - Fire – Either through vandalism or stray embers from a barbecue.
 This kind of intense heat applied directly onto an artificial lawn can burn and melt the grass.